 - What kind of rate can I qualify for?

-- What can I do to improve my chances of qualifying for the “best” life insurance policy?
+- How can I improve my chances of qualifying for the “best” life insurance policy?

 So, without further ado, let’s dive right in.